jaokim/jaokim.github.io/_posts/2022-08-31-using-the-jdk-flight-recorder.md

     alt="The default recording registers events from the beginning of the JVM startup, and these events can be saved to file using 'JFR.dump' and the default recording's name.
 Another recording can be started in parallel using 'JFR.start' and corresponding 'JFR.dump', or 'JFR.stop'.
 At JVM exit, the default recording is saved to disk, containing only as much data as defined by 'maxage' or 'maxsize'" src="/images/using-the-jdk-flight-recorder-img/recordings-2.png"
          width="100%"/>
-    <span>In this image a default recording is started when the JVM starts with the `StartFlightRecording` option.
+    <span>In this image a default recording is started when the JVM starts with the <code>StartFlightRecording</code> option.
 One can see that the default recording is active throughout the JVM's lifetime (from 00:01 to 00:27). <br/>
-    Somewhere in the middle we start another recording named "`rec`" (the yellowish blocks) for a shorter period, which we first dump to `rec1.jfr`, and then stops with a write to `rec2.jfr`. <br/>
+    Somewhere in the middle we start another recording named <code>rec</code> (the yellowish blocks) for a shorter period, which we first dump to <code>rec1.jfr</code>, and then stops with a write to <code>rec2.jfr</code>. <br/>
-    After some time we also write the default recording to `def.jfr` using JFR.dump, and at the JVM exit, the default recording is written to `dump.jfr`</span>
+    After some time we also write the default recording to <code>def.jfr</code> using JFR.dump, and at the JVM exit, the default recording is written to <code>dump.jfr</code></span>
   <br>
   </p>
 <br>